-Minimise the Unexpected
+Minimise the Unexpected with Data

-Be prepared, disciplined and informed
+Minimise the unexpected by being prepared, disciplined and informed

 Unexpected doesn’t have to mean that you aren’t prepared.
 Greater visibility, shared knowledge and insight are the key to picking up on the early indicators of impending delays, problems or shortfalls, meaning you can take proactive, preventative measures rather than reactive actions.